spaceballone/swagger-test/docs/overview.md

 Tyler will confirm receipt of the email within 1 business day

-Upon successful validation:
-* Tyler will submit the vendor’s certification with the State and notify the vendor that certification has been completed
+Upon successful validation Tyler will submit the vendor’s certification with the State and notify the vendor that certification has been completed

 ## Examples
-The following section provides a series of examples for each program
+The following section provides a series of data element examples for each program

 ### Pretrial Program Pipeline Critical Elements
 `In addition to the Data Verification Prerequisites, `the following elements must be included in every PSC record: